fubl84/fubl84/README.md

 | **[Live workout platform](https://flamingbattenberg.de/case/live-workout-platform)** | In testing, before go-live | A WordPress plugin stack replaced by a platform of its own: live workouts, server-governed timing, server-side rendering, Stripe billing.
 Around five hours of post-production per video disappear with it. |
 | **[Hangar](https://flamingbattenberg.de/case/hangar)** | In daily use, 1.0 before autumn 2026 | Native macOS app pulling eight tools into one working environment for AI-assisted development.
 15 projects run through it. |

 These live in private repositories.
-They hold customer and pupil data, so the code stays where it is.
 The case studies carry the architecture, the decisions and the numbers.
 ---

 #### Stack